cert-manager/community/GOVERNANCE.md

 #### Project Permissions and Removal

-If someone with an assigned level is undergoing an investigation by any committee with jurisdiction under the Code of Conduct, it may be approrpriate for that users to have all permissions removed temporarily while the investigation is underway, as specified under [Interim Protective Measures](https://github.com/cncf/foundation/blob/316b2515c076b2355420f7ddfe80140a5a3d48ae/code-of-conduct/coc-incident-resolution-procedures.md#interim-protective-measures) in the CNCF incident resolution process.
+If someone with an assigned level is undergoing an investigation by any committee with jurisdiction under the Code of Conduct, it may be appropriate for that users to have all permissions removed temporarily while the investigation is underway, as specified under [Interim Protective Measures](https://github.com/cncf/foundation/blob/316b2515c076b2355420f7ddfe80140a5a3d48ae/code-of-conduct/coc-incident-resolution-procedures.md#interim-protective-measures) in the CNCF incident resolution process.